C-Accel-CRIPT/cript-excel-uploader/docs/index.md

 - <span class="row-2">Row 2</span>: This is the label for each column

   - Eg. `name`, `density`, `bigsmiles`

   - Each label for each sheet column from a controlled list of vocabulary options from CRIPT
     - Each list of controlled vocabulary options will be listed as a link in the
       <a href="#individual-sheets-reference">documentation of each sheet below</a>

 <br>

 - <span class="row-3">Row 3</span>: Defines the units for that column

   - `celsius`, `g/ml`
-    - All the <a href="https://github.com/hgrecco/pint/blob/master/pint/default_en.txt">supported units are documented</a>
+  - All the <a href="https://github.com/hgrecco/pint/blob/master/pint/default_en.txt" target="_blank">supported units are
+    documented</a>

 <br>